-CO1: Interpretation of Newton's laws of motion, concept of absolute length and time, limitation of Newton's laws for constraint forces of shielding friction.
+CO1: Interpretation of Newton's laws of motion, concept of absolute length and time, limitation of Newton's laws in solving problems.

 CO2: Equilibrium of fluid in a given field of force, isothermal and adiabatic changes in gases, convective equilibrium, stress quadric.